 What about alcohol content… so Angostura bitters contain alcohol?

 Cocktail bitters like Angostura generally have 35 – 45% alcohol but, because most drink recipes only call for a “dash” of bitters, very little is used.

 Ironically, Angostura Bitters are often marketed as non-alcoholic even though they contain alcohol.
 If you need proof, take a look at the label.
 Alcohol is listed as the first ingredient.

 Do Angostura Bitters Need to Be Refrigerated?

-If you’re a cocktail enthusiast, there’s a good chance that you have Angostura Bitters on hand.
-But do they need to be refrigerated?
+If you like making classic cocktails, there’s a good chance that you have Angostura Bitters on hand.
+But do aromatic bitters need to be refrigerated?

-Angostura Bitters don’t need to be refrigerated.
+Angostura Bitters don’t need to be refrigerated and they have a long shelf life.
 Just store them in a cool, dry place out of direct sunlight.
 Ideally, you’ll want to put them in a cupboard or pantry with low humidity levels, away from your stovetop or oven.

-The label doesn’t say the bottle should be refrigerated and my friends have never complained about the quality of the ingredients in my mixed drinks.
+The label doesn’t say the bottle should be refrigerated and I’ve been using the same bottle for quite a while.
+None of my friends have complained about the quality of the ingredients in my cocktails.